 When someone is reading a magazine or newspaper, they’re typically focused on just that.
 The information in front of them is their sole focus.
 They

-The biggest flaw with funeral home newspaper ads or just print advertising in general, is that it’s difficult to track engagement.
+The biggest flaw with funeral home newspaper ads or just print advertising, in general, is that it’s difficult to track engagement.
 However, you can use the insights you gather from your online advertising to improve your offline ads.

 There are many different types of print advertisements you can create for your funeral home.
 The list below summarizes different types of print ads and what types of audiences they can help you reach depending on your goals.

 Newspapers vary in audience reach and publication frequency.
 They are also read by people with different interests and feature various types of content and stories.
-In most cases, funeral homes will want to advertise in local publications as these are going to reach people in your area.
+In most cases, funeral homes should want to advertise in local publications as these are going to reach people in your area.
 However, if you live in a major city like New York, advertising in a larger newspaper like the New York Times, might be a better choice as it has a greater reach.
 Keep in mind though, it will be more expensive and likely have more advertisements from other companies.

 Billboards and posters are a great way to get people’s attention who are on the move.
 Research has shown it takes a minimum of seven exposures for a consumer to be ready to purchase.
 By placing a billboard on a major street they might drive past on their way to work, you can increase the chances of ad recall.
 This means when a death occurs or they want to preplan, your firm has a better chance of being top of mind.